greenorbitspace/web/src/content/news/sustainable-web-manifesto.md

 - news
 name: 'Charting a Greener Digital Future: Green Orbit Digital Signs the Sustainable Web Manifesto'
+exerpt: "This manifesto, a public declaration of our shared commitment to creating a sustainable internet, underscores the vital importance of reducing the environmental impact of digital activities."
 ---

-This manifesto, a public declaration of our shared commitment to creating a sustainable internet, underscores the vital importance of reducing the environmental impact of digital activities.

-# Charting a Greener Digital Future: Green Orbit Digital Signs the Sustainable Web Manifesto

 Green Orbit Digital is thrilled to announce our dedication to sustainability by endorsing the Sustainable Web Manifesto.
 This manifesto, a public declaration of our shared commitment to creating a sustainable internet, underscores the vital importance of reducing the environmental impact of digital activities.